Luke 19 – The Triumphal Entry

 a.
 Threw their own clothes on the colt… spread their clothes on the road…began to rejoice and praise God with a loud voice: The crowd extravagantly honored Jesus and praised God for sending this King unto Jerusalem, saying Blessed is the King who comes in the name of LORD!

 i.
 The idea of a victorious, conquering king entering a city was well known in that time.
 Typically, a victorious king came into a city escorted by the citizens of his kingdom and his army.
-As he entered, songs were sung in praise and acclimation of the conqueror and he came with symbols of his victory and authority.
-Finally he came into the city’s prominent temple and made a sacrificial offering to honor the gods and associate himself with them.
+As he entered, songs were sung in praise and acclamation of the conqueror and he came with symbols of his victory and authority.
+Finally, he came into the city’s prominent temple and made a sacrificial offering to honor the gods and associate himself with them.

 ii.
 The Gospels take these well-known forms and turn them on their head.
 Jesus entered Jerusalem with a relatively humble and motley escort and singing.
 The only symbols of His power were a humble donkey and palm branches.
 Upon entering the city, He did not offer sacrifices but He challenged the religious status quo and cleansed the temple.